dolphindb/api-java/README.md

 import com.xxdb.data.*;
 ```

-Note that the code below needs to be established after the connection is established.

 - Vector

-The example below shows the DolphinDB statement generating a random fast symbol vector with size as 10.
+The following DolphinDB statement returns a Java object BasicStringVector.

 ```
 rand(`IBM`MSFT`GOOG`BIDU,10)
 ```

-Returns the Java object BasicStringVector.
-The vector.rows() method gets the size of the vector.
-We can access vector elements by index using the vector.getString(i) method.
+The `rows()` method returns the size of the vector.
+We can access vector elements by index with the `getString()` method.

 ```
 public void testStringVector() throws IOException{